saticoysteele/leagueConstitution/README.md

 - There will be a single division

 ### Regular Season Schedule ###
-- The regular season lasts from week 1 to week 13.
+- The regular season lasts from week 1 to week 14.
 - Matches will be randomly determined at the beginning of the season.
-- Playoffs begin week 14 with the championship game occuring week 16.
+- Playoffs begin week 15 with the championship game occuring week 17.
-- __As of 2021, the NFL Season has expanded to a 17 game season.
-For the first year we will be maintaining the traditional Week 16 Championship, but will revisit this in 2022.__

 <br><br>